sbv1307/energiAnalyse/Software/energy-worker/python/README.md

 The loop will read Key - Value from the redis database and will handle the following Key - Value sets.

+Keys for timestame and metercount is expected to be: 'channel:[n]:timestamp' or 'channel:[n]:metercount'.
+Where [n] represent the meter number 1-7.

 | Keys which include: | Value | Esplanation |
 |----|----|----|
 | timestamp | 0 - 2^32 | The time in milli secunds received from the Arduino board. |